-Also, normally relativity is a thing.
-If you travel billions of km faster than the speed of light, time passes quickly for you, but for everyone else they’d age and die a hundred times over by the time you got to your destination.
+Also, normally moving super fast through space means relativity is a big deal.
+If you travel billions of km faster than the speed of light, time passes quickly for you, but for everyone else they’d age and die long before you got to your destination.
 These are core values of the physical universe that we’re just going to assume Hyperflight ignores.
 Why?
 Because it’s easier.
-So please don’t be mad that I’m cherry-picking physics, because I simply must in order to have a cohesive story where all the NPC’s don’t age and die while your characters are away.
+This way the NPC’s don’t age and die while your characters are away.
 Lets all just assume that Hyperflight drives work by sci-fi spacetime magic and call it good.
 (This goes for jump gates as well).

 So how I’m breaking this down is by first posting the by-the-book rules for Hyperflight, followed by how that works in atmosphere (hint: it doesn’t) in a Solar System, (hint: limited to 1-5) between Sector, and in the larger Milky Way Galaxy.
 I’ll also talk about how much energy it costs and how that all breaks down, how engines work and so on.
 I will also provide comparisons to how gate travel works in this game.
-Hopefully this will be one-stop shopping for this topic.
 It is important to understand that this is out of game knowledge.
 (In character stuff is based on your character’s tech level (or more likely the tech level of their homeworld) and knowledge gleaned in-game).

 |Term||Definition (None of the below definitions are related to using Jump Gates.
 These are only related to Hyperflight use)|

 |Atmosphere (Atmo) Barrier||The atmosphere of a planet through which if struck at hyperflight speeds, can destroy a starship.|